National Amputee Golf Association

 Eligibility & Registration

-The NAGA National Adaptive Championships will be a 54-hole stroke play event for both Men and Women with a verifiable USGA handicap.
-The NAGA Senior Adaptive Championships will be a 36-hole stroke play event for both Men and Women over the age of 50 with a verifiable USGA handicap.
+The NAGA National Amputee & Adaptive Championships will be a 54-hole stroke play event for both Men and Women with a verifiable USGA handicap.
+The NAGA Senior Amputee & Adaptive Championships will be a 36-hole stroke play event for both Men and Women over the age of 55 with a verifiable USGA handicap.
 Championships will follow The USGA's Rules of Golf for players with Disabilities.

-Top 10 Lowest Scores (Medalists): lowest 10 scores of a player playing in the National Adaptive Championship regardless of sports class or gender.
+Top 10 Lowest Scores (Medalists): lowest 10 scores of any amputee or adaptive participant playing in the 54 hole NAGA National Championship regardless of or gender.

 SUBMISSION OF ENTRY: You can submit your entry form and payment online or by mail.
 You can mail forms and checks to: